LI athlete enjoys prom before run to Ivy League

 She’ll be competing at the University of Pennsylvania.

 Ellen Byrnes has been running since the age of 4.
-Now, more than a decade later and countless races later, the Sacred Heart Academy senior will be sprinting in a new direction.
+Now, more than a decade later and after countless races, the Sacred Heart Academy senior will be sprinting in a new direction.

 Byrnes, 18, of Port Washington, has committed to competing on the track and field team at the University of Pennsylvania this fall and will be majoring in finance at the Wharton School of Business.